Today,

 -

-What is your recent novel called, and what is it about?
+What is your recent novel called, and what is it

 Essentially it’s a story of the battle between good and evil but with a backdrop of dark erotic tension and outbursts of senseless violence.
 Ideal bedtime reading, I hope.